-  It happens this Saturday.
+It’s coming soon.
 Midwinter.
-The longest hours of darkness in 2019.
+The longest hours of darkness all year.
 The fewest hours of sunlight.

 The hours vary from place to place.
-New York City, for example, will have 9 hours, 15 minutes of sunlight on December 21, whereas its summer solstice will give them 15 hours, 5 minutes of sunlight.
+New York City, for example, will have 9 hours, 15 minutes of sunlight on winter solstice, whereas its summer solstice will give them 15 hours, 5 minutes of sunlight.

 The winter solstice happens when the North Pole is tilted furthest away from the sun.

 Are winters of the soul our longest hours of darkness, too?